 Do I need to take the GMAT or GRE to attend this program?

 No, GMAT or GRE scores are not required for admissions.
 However, you may submit your scores as part of your application if you have taken these tests.
 Your SAT and/or ACT scores are, however, required as a part of the application process.

-Will I receive a letter grade in each class?
+Will I receive a letter grade for the course?

-Yes, each instructor will submit grades to the program coordinators, which will be entered into the university system.
+Yes, the instructor will submit a grade to the program coordinators, which will be entered into the University system.
 You will receive a University of Chicago transcript in the mail after all grades are submitted.